teh-cmc/go-internals/chapter1_assembly_primer/README.md

   0x0013 RET			    ;; jump to return address stored at 0(SP)
 ```

-All in all, here's a visual representation of what the stack looks like when `main.add` has finished executing:
+All in all, here's a visual representation of what the stack looks like when `main.add` is about to `RET`:
 ```
    |    +-------------------------+ <-- 32(SP)
    |    |                         |